sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Hibernate in Short.md

 ### Pros and Cons of Hibernate over Plain JDBC.
 Hibernate is a ORM **Object-relational mapping**, It maps the entity classes to database tables.
-Sometime it easy to map one to one entity to table but sometime it really gets complex when you have inheritance, different kind of table relationships such as one to one, one to many and  manay to many.
-Also it really gets messy if you don't handle the fetch and cascade paramters properly.
+Sometime it easy to map one to one entity to table but sometime it really gets complex when you have inheritance, different kind of table relationships such as one to one, one to many and  many to many.
+Also it really gets messy if you don't handle the fetch and cascade parameters properly.
 But over all it has many advantages over its disadvantages.
 That why it is so popular.
 * Reduces and reusage code.
-You dont need write query again and again for insert update or anything.
+You don't need write query again and again for insert update or anything.
 * Independent of database.
 You can use any underlying database without modifying your code.
 You just need change dialect and pom entry to update driver of the database.
 *spring.jpa.properties.hibernate.dialect =  org.hibernate.dialect.DB2Dialect*